caroline-lynagh/git-practice/README.md

 - git commit: Commit changes from staging area to current branch
 - git config: Set or get configuration
 - git log: Show history of project commits
+- git show: Show a single commit
+- git diff: Show the differences between commits, and the working directory, and the staging area
 - git checkout: Check out branch (update HEAD and apply changes to working directory)
 ## Commit messages

 Default editor is vim (this can be changed)